Wreaperz/EmblemMind/README.md

 - **Lua scripts must be running** at all times during agent operation.
 - If the agent gets stuck, try resetting BizHawk and reloading the Lua scripts.
 - For best results, use the US version of FE7 and BizHawk 2.9+.
+- **Common Issues**:
+  - If memory reading fails, check that the correct ROM version is loaded
+  - Input issues often relate to window focus - ensure BizHawk remains the active window

 ---